muzixing/IETF-PCEP-SRV6/draft-ietf-pce-segment-routing-ipv6.md

 Basic operations for PCEP speakers are as per {{RFC8664}}.
 SRv6 Paths computed by a PCE can be represented as an ordered list of SRv6 segments of 128-bit value.

 {{RFC8664}} defined a new Explicit Route Object (ERO) subobject denoted by "SR-ERO subobject" capable of carrying a SID as well as the identity of the node/adjacency represented by the SID for SR-MPLS.
 SR-capable PCEP speakers can generate and/or process such an ERO subobject.
-An ERO containing SR-ERO subobjects can be included in the PCEP Path Computation Reply (PCRep) message defined in {{RFC5440}}, the PCEP LSP Initiate Request message (PCInitiate) defined in {{RFC8281}}, as well as in the PCEP LSP Update Request (PCUpd) and PCEP LSP State Report (PCRpt) messages defined in defined in {{RFC8231}}. {{RFC8664}} also defines a new Reported Route Object(RR0) called SR-RRO to represents the SID list that was applied by the PCC, that is, the actual path taken by the LSP in SR-MPLS network.
+An ERO containing SR-ERO subobjects can be included in the PCEP Path Computation Reply (PCRep) message defined in {{RFC5440}}, the PCEP LSP Initiate Request message (PCInitiate) defined in {{RFC8281}}, as well as in the PCEP LSP Update Request (PCUpd) and PCEP LSP State Report (PCRpt) messages defined in {{RFC8231}}. {{RFC8664}} also defines a new Reported Route Object(RRO) called SR-RRO to represents the SID list that was applied by the PCC, that is, the actual path taken by the LSP in SR-MPLS network.

-This document define new subobjects "SRv6-ERO" and "SRv6-RRO" in the ERO and the RRO respectively to carry the SRv6 SID (IPv6 Address).
+This document defines new subobjects "SRv6-ERO" and "SRv6-RRO" in the ERO and the RRO respectively to carry the SRv6 SID (IPv6 Address).
 SRv6-capable
 PCEP speakers MUST be able to generate and/or process these subobjects.

 When a PCEP session between a PCC and a PCE is established, both PCEP speakers exchange their capabilities to indicate their ability to support SRv6 specific functionality as described in {{SRv6-PCE-Capability-sub-TLV}}.